dantheman213/watchdog/README.md

 * Run ZFS scrub on all your pools on your custom schedule.

-* [IN PROGRESS] Check and report on UPS activations or failures.
+* Test and review UPS health on your custom schedule.

 * Generate reports and have it sent to you via email on your custom schedule.